David W. Green

 David is a lifelong Grand Rapidian.
 He lives in historic Heritage Hill, after stints in Washington, DC, Africa and The Bahamas.
 Before discovering Sanford House at Cherry Street by happenstance, David and his wife Rae, had been thinking of opening a women’s addiction treatment center in Grand Rapids.
 David was drawn to the Civil War-era, Greek Revival architecture of the house.
 It fit with his concept that an inspirational, “town and country” backdrop, provided the best environment for rebuilding the lives of those in recovery.
 And when he found the historic Hazeltine mansion on John Street, the idea for another treatment facility, this time for men, was born.

-David’s business expertise was instrumental in the renovation and establishment of Sanford House Addiction Treatment Centers.
+David’s business expertise was instrumental in the renovation and establishment of Sanford Addiction Treatment Centers.
 He continues to be involved in all aspects of its operations, while looking for more new things to build.
 David loves cooking, architecture, gardening and exercise.
-He and his dog Santino are often out exploring the city…
+He is often out exploring the city…